Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Headphones: Bring a pair of headphones with as they’ll come in handy during the long bus rides.

-Reusable water bottle: Tap water in Korea is not ok to drink (although this is debatable).
-Your accommodation may offer complimentary water that you can decanter into smaller reusable water bottles.
+Reusable water bottle: Tap water in Korea is not okay to drink (although this is debatable).
+Your accommodation may offer complimentary water that you can decanter into smaller reusable water bottles like this.
 If this isn’t an option, purchase the bigger 10l water canisters from the corner store and decanter them into smaller bottles for your day trips.

 READ MORE: WHERE TO STAY ON JEJU ISLAND